sevaa/dwex/README.md

 On Windows, if `pip` and/or Python is not in PATH, use `c:\Python39\python -m pip install dwex`, substituting your own path to Python 3.

 Alternatively, get the dwex source tree from Github, and run `python setup.py install` in the root folder of the package.
-In this scenario, you'd have to install the dependencies separately - with `pip install pyqt6 filebytes pyelftools`.
+In this scenario, you'd have to install the dependencies separately - with `pip install pyqt6 pyelftools`.
+On MacOS X, also `pyobjc`.

 On Linux, sometimes the `python` command defaults to Python 2 while Python 3 is installed side by side.
 In this case, use `python3` and `pip3`, respectively.
 Use `python -V` to check.